colececil/colececil.github.io/_posts/2017-04-30-scaling-pixel-art-without-destroying-it.md

 #### Variables and Structs

-To start, here are the variables and stucts defined for the shader:
+To start, here are the variables and `structs` defined for the shader:

 ```glsl
 sampler2D _MainTex;